 The transformation occasionally produces unnecessary pairs of parenthesis.
 This is a feature of our AST-Ruby-Serialization code that inserts parenthesis in a bit of a paranoid fashion to avoid lacking parenthesis where they would be really needed.
 Removal of unnecessary parenthesis and other similar cleanup work can be done later by hand editing when the transformation output files have been declared first-class source files.
 Of course there are trade-offs that need to be made as well as some though choices.

-XAML and IronRuby: trade-offs and choices
+A.3.2 XAML and IronRuby: trade-offs and choices

 The marriage of XAML and IronRuby has had its good and bad times in our transformation project, but to all issues encountered, reasonable solutions have been found so far.